dynamic/silverstripe-carousel/README.md

    ```

 2. **Copy to Your Theme**
-   Copy the `Carousel.ss` file to your theme’s directory, maintaining the folder structure:
+   Copy the `Carousel.ss` file to your theme's directory, maintaining the folder structure:
    ```
    themes/your-theme/templates/Dynamic/Carousel/Includes/Carousel.ss
    ```